 Find the sharing buttons for the badge.
 In the above example, these are located on the right side of the badge.
 Any of these options will produce a means to send your badge to a backpack

-Select the button to reads "Publish" and the IssuerJS file will open a new dialog directing the user through the next steps.
+Select the Publish button and the IssuerJS file will open a new dialog directing the user through the next steps.

 - Select one of the three options:

 - Sign into Badgr (if you already have an account).

 - Download the badge if you want to store it elsewhere.

 - If you select option 1 or 2, you will be prompted to select where you want to store your badge.